metabase/metabase/docs/installation-and-operation/serialization.md

 Default: `false`.

-To include database connection details, like the database user name and password:
+To include database connection details, like the database username and password:

 ```html
 database_secrets=true